 How to build a standalone executable (on the SCC)

-- The starting, or “main,” program for a standalone must be a MATLAB command function, i.e., a function m-file with no output.
-It can either be your original main (then, it must be a command function) or you can create a command function wrapper as the new “main” which in turn calls the original main.
-A wrapper is more appealing as it enables MATLAB applications to be kept completely separate from corresponding standalone operations.
+- The starting, or “main,” program must be a function — with or without returning output.
+The standalone, regardless, will not return any output.
+You can use either the original main or you create a command function wrapper as the new “main” which in turn calls the original main.
+For many, a wrapper may be more appealing as it enables the original program to be kept completely separate from corresponding standalone program.

 - All runtime input parameters are always passed to the standalone as strings.
 Any passed string parameter intended as